A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Abstract

 \section{Abstract}

 Spiking neural networks~(SNNs) mimic brain computational strategies, and exhibit substantial capabilities in spatiotemporal information processing.
-As an essential factor for human perception, visual attention refers to the dynamic selection process of salient regions in biological vision systems.
-Although mechanisms of visual attention have achieved great success in computer vision, they are rarely introduced into SNNs.
-Inspired by experimental observations on predictive attentional remapping, we here propose a new spatial-channel-temporal-fused attention (SCTFA) module that can guide SNNs to efficiently capture underlying target regions by utilizing historically accumulated spatial-channel information.
-Through a systematic evaluation on three event stream datasets (DVS Gesture, SL-Animals-DVS and MNIST-DVS), we demonstrate that the SNN with the SCTFA module (SCTFA-SNN) not only significantly outperforms the baseline SNN (BL-SNN) and other two SNN models with degenerated attention modules, but also achieves competitive accuracy with existing state-of-the-art methods.
-Additionally, our detailed analysis shows that the proposed SCTFA-SNN model has strong robustness to noise and outstanding stability to incomplete data, while maintaining acceptable complexity and efficiency.
-Overall, these findings indicate that appropriately incorporating cognitive mechanisms of the brain may provide a promising approach to elevate the capability of SNNs.
+As an essential factor for human perception, visual attention refers to the dynamic process for selecting salient regions in biological vision systems.
+Although visual attention mechanisms have achieved great success in computer vision applications, they are rarely introduced into SNNs.
+Inspired by experimental observations on predictive attentional remapping, we propose a new spatial-channel-temporal-fused attention (SCTFA) module that can guide SNNs to efficiently capture underlying target regions by utilizing accumulated historical spatial-channel information in the present study.
+Through a systematic evaluation on three event stream datasets (DVS Gesture, SL-Animals-DVS and MNIST-DVS), we demonstrate that the SNN with the SCTFA module (SCTFA-SNN) not only significantly outperforms the baseline SNN (BL-SNN) and two other SNN models with degenerated attention modules, but also achieves competitive accuracy with existing state-of-the-art methods.
+Additionally, our detailed analysis shows that the proposed SCTFA-SNN model has strong robustness to noise and outstanding stability when faced with incomplete data, while maintaining acceptable complexity and efficiency.
+Overall, these findings indicate that incorporating appropriate cognitive mechanisms of the brain may provide a promising approach to elevate the capabilities of SNNs.